smoonlee/public-speaking-slide-decks/Getting_Started_With_Blogging/setup_notes_mk2.md

 ![Alt text](./content/swa-custom-domain.png)

 # Conclusion
-So, there we have it.
-A Static Web App, with a custom domain, using Hugo as the framework and GitHub as the source control.
-Ovbiously this is a very basic example of how to get started with blogging, but I hope this has been useful.
+In conclusion, we've successfully set up a Static Web App complete with a personalized domain, leveraging the power of Hugo as our framework and GitHub for seamless source control.
+While this tutorial provided a foundational understanding of starting a blog, there's a vast landscape of possibilities awaiting exploration.

-There is a lot more we can do with Hugo, such as adding comments, Google Analytics, Content tagging and customising the theme.
-But I will leave that for another day.
+This is just the tip of the iceberg with Hugo; there's so much more we can delve into, including incorporating features like comments, integrating Google Analytics for insightful data, mastering content tagging, and even giving your site a unique flair by customizing the theme.
+The journey of building your blog is an ongoing adventure, and I'm confident this guide has equipped you with the essentials to embark on it.

+Remember, every step you take in expanding your site's functionalities adds depth and character to your online presence.
+So, stay curious, keep experimenting, and let your creativity flow.
+Until next time, happy blogging!